Whether you're a skincare newbie or an old hand with a 10-step routine, you've probably heard of retinol.

 Retinol products can be damaging for the exact same reason that they are popular: it's powerful stuff!

-There is evidence that prescription retinoids can cause congenital disabilities and, while retinol is less potent than retinoids, it's best to avoid it while breastfeeding — even though there is no hard evidence of it harming your baby, it's better to be safe in this scenario.
+There is evidence that clinical-strength retinoids can cause congenital disabilities [4] and, while retinol is less potent than retinoids, it's best to avoid it while breastfeeding — even though there is no hard evidence of it harming your baby, it's better to be safe in this scenario.

 What if I accidentally use retinol while breastfeeding?